 Students use technology to support their roles as consumers and producers of new information.
 Students learn how to do research so they can become knowledge-seekers and knowledge-creators.

-Hebrew and Jewish studies take on a new meaning as students continue on their journey to becoming a Bar or Bat Mitzvah and to internalize the Jewish values that are such a integral part of an MJDS education.
-Prayer (Tefillah) is a regular part of their schooling, as are Jewish holiday celebrations and weekly Kabbalat Shabbat experiences.
+Hebrew and Jewish studies take on a new meaning as students continue on their journey to becoming a Bar or Bat Mitzvah and to internalize the Jewish values that are such an integral part of the MJDS experience.
+Prayer (tefillah) is a regular part of their schooling, as are Jewish holiday celebrations and weekly Kabbalat Shabbat experiences.